tpascarella/sr50/docs/problems.md

 1. How long would it take you to save up $200,000 in cash?
 10 years?
 20 years?
 2. What is the return you will make on your $200,000?
 Not having to pay a mortgage payment anymore.
->In effect, your $200,000 has given you a SINGLE mortgage payment's swing to your Savings Rate.
+>In effect, that $200,000 has returned to you, a SINGLE MORTGAGE PAYMENT's swing to your Savings Rate.

 :::

-There are *so many better investments* you can make that provide far greater swings to your Savings Rate, with far lower capital requirements, and those investments should get absolute priority.
+There are *many better investments* you can make that provide far greater swings to your Savings Rate, with far lower capital requirements, and those investments should get absolute priority.

 You need to consider the opportunity cost of what else you can do with that money.
-With $200,000 you can use FHA loans towards multiple [house hacks](/spending/housing.md), a [Franchise purchase](/investing/franchises.md), or a substantial portfolio of [crypto](/investing/cryptocurrencies.md).
+With $200,000 you can use FHA loans towards multiple [house hacks](/spending/housing.md), a [franchise purchase](/investing/franchises.md), or a substantial portfolio of [crypto](/investing/cryptocurrencies.md).

 ## Americans Have No Savings, No Leverage, & No Options

 The average Savings Rate in America is about 8%.

-:::info Current statistic
+:::note Current statistics

-The national Savings Rate can be found at the Federal Reserve Economic Data website [here](https://fred.stlouisfed.org/series/PSAVERT).
+Current Savings Rate data can be found at the [Federal Reserve Economic Data website here](https://fred.stlouisfed.org/series/PSAVERT).

 :::

-The consequence of having a single digit Savings Rate, is that your Runway (the length of time you can survive without a paycheck) never increases, you never build up that buffer between yourself and bankruptcy.
-And since you never progress, this keeps you trapped at your current Stage of Financial Independence indefinitely.
+One consequence of having a single digit Savings Rate is that your Runway (the length of time you can survive without a paycheck) never increases, you never build up that buffer between yourself and bankruptcy.
+Since you never progress, this keeps you trapped at your current Stage of Financial Independence indefinitely.

 It's also much harder to build any passive income with a low Savings Rate.
-You have no capital to invest, or any means to means to acquire more.
+You have no capital to invest, or have any means to means to acquire more.

-### - You have no choice but to sell your soul for money
+### - No choice but to sell your soul to Lumbergh

 Another consequence of having a low Savings Rate is that you're trapped at *whatever job keeps the bills paid.* You don't have the Runway (time) needed to find or pursue any better opportunities.